- The effect of new transportation technologies on travel behavior and urban form

 - Built environment and travel behavior

-■ As a research unit we are working on more topics, including Autonomous vehicles and Mobility As a Service (see our laboratory’s output here)
+■ As a research unit we are working on more topics (see our laboratory’s output here)

 In this project we attempt to clarify how has travel behavior changed during the pandemic and what factors explain the observed changes.
 In particular we focus on the effects of risk perception and social influence.

 Our travel patterns are interdependent with the patterns of the people in our social networks, and while joint activities account a large share of total travel, this is still an understudied issue in the field.

 This projects seeks to shed some light on the factors that affect social interaction among social networks and the decision making process behind group activities with the aim of improving the predictive ability of travel demand models.

 ④ Passive methods to detect joint activities in social networks